 Should you encounter hurdles with your DVT stage and discover that none of the final samples led to your perfect product, your next viable step will be to start a second iteration.

-- Missing steps in assembly process
+- Missing steps in the assembly process

 - Exclusion of language to cover quality standards

-- Product materials not matching tolerances
+- Product materials do not match tolerances

 - Ex: a screw not fitting in your enclosure as expected